Towards anisotropic cosmology in group field theory: Conclusions

 Finally, given the monotonic evolution of the new anisotropy observable $\beta_+$ in GFT, one may hope to use such a gravitational degree of freedom as relational clock.
 This would be similar to what happens at the classical level, where in the simplest Bianchi I Universe without matter the classical Friedmann equation can be written as

 so that $\beta_+$ can be a relational clock with no need for a separate matter field.
 One might hope to incorporate this idea into GFT, and describe relational evolution without coupling to the somewhat arbitrary massless scalar field.
 Such a relational formalism would appear to require using an expectation value as a clock parameter, perhaps along the lines suggested in \cite{Marchetti2021}.
+The availability of multiple candidate clock degrees of freedom would also help identifying a GFT analogue of the symmetry of continuum general relativity under time reparametrisations.
 We leave these open questions for future work.

 \oldaddcontentsline [3]{}

 \oldaddcontentsline